dasan94/YellowPepper/README.md

 ## Overview

-This project contains automated API tests for the Remoti technical interview, using the following technologies:
+This project contains automated API tests for the YellowPepper technical interview, using the following technologies:
 - **Cucumber**: For behavior-driven testing (BDD)
 - **RestAssured**: For API testing and interacting with REST services
 - **JUnit**: For running the test cases